prometheusresearch/baseline-codebase/src/rex.urlmap/README.rst

 `include`
     File or a list of files to include.
 Relative and absolute file paths are accepted.
-If the file name starts with symbols ``::``, it will be looked up across all packages of the application.
 The files must be in the ``urlmap.yaml`` format; it particular, they may also contain an `include` section.

     Examples::